SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 - `WebGPURenderTarget<TPixel>` owns an offscreen native target and can pair it with CPU memory through hybrid frames
 - `WebGPUDeviceContext<TPixel>` wraps shared or caller-owned device state and creates native-only or hybrid frames and canvases over native textures

-Those helpers all create `DrawingCanvas<TPixel>` instances with an explicit `WebGPUDrawingBackend`, so GPU execution stays attached to the WebGPU object that owns the native target and backend lifetime.
+Those helpers all create typed canvas instances with an explicit `WebGPUDrawingBackend`, so GPU execution stays attached to the WebGPU object that owns the native target and backend lifetime while callers work through `DrawingCanvas`.

 The backend is free to choose a very different execution model because the canvas has already solved the shared semantics problem.